 Yes.
 If you’re going to use the apples in a recipe that doesn’t need the skin removed then leaving it on won’t be a problem.
 For example, smoothie recipes.
 I never remove the skin when I use apples in smoothies.
 My advice is to freeze the apple so its recipe ready.

-Just remember once it’s frozen it’ll be hard to remove the skin so if you’re planning to make an apple pi or muffins then I’d remove the skin.
+Just remember once it’s frozen it’ll be hard to remove the skin so if you’re planning to make an apple pie or muffins then I’d remove the skin before cutting and freezing.

 Does the texture of the apple change after it’s frozen?

 Yes.
 Thawed apples have a softer texture than fresh apples.
 If you’re looking to enjoy an apple with peanut butter then using a frozen apple slice won’t work.
 Frozen apples are best used in smoothies, apple sauce, apple butter, compotes, crumbles, pies, breads, muffins, and other baked goods.

 From my experience, I get the best results from thawing (in the microwave, refrigerator, or on the counter) the apple slices prior to using in a pie or baked good.
 This way I can drain any access liquid before it goes into the recipe.

 I don’t thaw frozen apples when using in blended recipes, apple sauce, steel-cut oatmeal recipes, or overnight oat recipes.

 How do I keep the apples from turning brown?

 The best way to keep frozen apple slices from turning brown is to soak them for about 5 minutes in water and lemon.
 I used about 4 – 5 cups water and the juice from 1-2 lemons.
 After the apple slices soak I drain in a colander and give a light rinse.
 When I first did this I thought the apples would taste like lemon and ruin an apple pie, but I was wrong.
 The apples were delicious and honestly made one of the best apple pies ever.

 Frozen apples will last up to one year in the freezer.